kieranlavelle/interview-project/README.md

 - Store review-count so it doesnt have to be calculated
 - Add comments to the review object
 - filter the skills that can be added / add a skills search to populate a dropdown
+- sentry
+- review ratings could be per skill and have a date added field